michaelwpwenas/wells-fargo-task-2/README.md

-# Task 2 Starter Repo
+# Wells Fargo Task 2 Repo
 Contains Everything you need to get started on task 2 of Forage's Wells Fargo software engineering program

 This project is a **Spring Boot application** designed for handling banking transaction data with **JPA entities** and **RESTful APIs**.
 It models accounts and transactions, persists them in a relational database, and exposes CRUD endpoints for integration.